The SPID – Italian digital identity

 What is it?

 The Public Digital Identity System, or SPID (pronounced “speed”) which started life in March 2016, is an online identity system.
-Through a single user name and a single password, people can easily access and use the services provided online by over 4,ooo Italian Public Administration institutions, connecting from a computer or a smartphone.
+Through a single user name and password along with a one time password generated via a smart phone, individuals with an Italian ID card, can easily access and use the services provided online by over 4,000 Italian Public Administration institutions, connecting from a computer or a smartphone.
 The SPID consists of a single set of credentials allowing you to enroll children at school, view your health records and prescriptions, book a hospital visit, access and report information to the Tax Agency or to the social security authority, INPS, and much more.

 The SPID thus grants access with a single set of credentials to multiple sites and portals of the Italian Public Administration, without needing to remember different credentials for each institution/portal.